nmeum/hii/README.md

 This cleanup involves increasing backwards compatibility with ii and figure out how much backwards compatibility should be provided.

+## Compatibility with ii

+hii is not entirely backwards compatibly with ii.
+The directory structure and the output emitted on `out` files should be compatible with ii everything else pretty much isn't.
+In the following incompatibilities with ii are described further.

+The following properties of ii were not implemented intentionally:

+* Automatic authorization using the [PASS command][password message] is not implemented (ii `-k` flag).
+Use authorization using TLS client certificates (CertFP) instead.
+[Most][freenode certfp] [IRC][oftc certfp] [networks][hackint certfp] support CertFP.
+* Data received from the IRC server is not emitted on standard output.

+The following properties of ii are currently not implemented.
+However, they *may* be implemented in future version of hii:

+* The mapping of data received from the IRC server to `out` files is not entirely the same.
+Meaning ii will write certain commands to the server `out` file while hii will write them to a channel specific `out` file and vice versa.
+* The format used for data written to `out` files differs. hii writes currently writes raw server responses to the file while ii transform the received responses a bit.

 ## Features

 New features (compared to ii):